How Might We Statement

 This application allows the user to learn new information about their body, skincare, and medications to then easily articulate findings to their dermatologist to be put on medication that does effect their particular acne, and empowers acne sufferers to feel confident in taking another step towards understanding and clearing their acne.

 In order to understand who I would be designing for and their needs, I took a step back to see who mainly suffers from acne today.
-I also looked into how those people interact with each other, interact on the website, and their goals and motivations.
+I also looked into how these people interact with each other, interact on the internet, and their goals and motivations.

 I learned that: